- 34-37 credits awarded for nursing courses taken in your prior degree

 The application deadline is June 1.
 Learn more about TSAP

-You can complete your bachelor's in nursing in one-to-three years.
-Additional time may be required if you still have general education requirements to complete.
+You can complete your bachelor's in nursing in one-to-three years, depending upon when you complete your general education requirements.

 With full-time study, you can complete your degreen in 12 months (3 semesters, 12 credits each).
 With part-time study, you can complete your degree in 18 months (4 semesters, 9 credits each) or 24 months (6 semesters, 6 credits each).